mariazhou668899/BetterContent/README.md

 5. **Easy File Management**: Users can easily save, delete, and share files locally.

-6. **State Management**: If interrupted, the text input or decoration style setting is preserved after app reloading.
+6. **State Management**:  If interrupted, the text input or decoration style setting is preserved after app reloading, utilizing async-storage, which is a local storage solution in React Native for persisting data asynchronously across app restarts.

 7. **Amazing UI**:
    - Use Canva to create a set of background GIFs or images, enhancing visualization.